 In June 2015, GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Government.
 The objective of this Statement is to identify-in the context of the current governmental financial reporting environment-the hierarchy of generally accepted accounting principles (GAAP).
 The "GAAP hierarchy" consists of the sources of accounting principles used to prepare financial statements of state and local governmental entities in conformity with GAAP and the framework for selecting those principles.
 This Statement reduces the GAAP hierarchy to two categories of authoritative GAAP and addresses the use of authoritative and nonauthoritative literature in the event that the accounting treatment for a transaction or other event is not specified within a source of authoritative GAAP.
 This Statement supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
-The requirements of this Statement are effective for financial statements for periods beginning after June 15, 2015, and should be applied retroactively.
+The requirements of this statement are effective for financial statements for periods beginning after June 15, 2015, and should be applied retroactively.
 Earlier application is permitted.
-Management does not believe that the implementation of this statement will have a material effect on PCC's financial statements.
+The implementation of this statement did not have a material effect on PCC's financial statements.

 In August 2015, GASB issued Statement No. 77, Tax Abatement Disclosures, which requires governments that enter into tax abatement agreements to disclose certain information about the agreements.
 Although many governments offer tax abatements and provide information to the public about them, they do not always provide the information necessary to assess how tax abatements affect their financial position and results of operations, including their ability to raise resources in the future.
 This Statement requires disclosure of tax abatement information about (1) a reporting government's own tax abatement agreements and (2) those that are entered into by other governments and that reduce the reporting government's tax revenues.
 The provisions in Statement No. 77 are effective for fiscal years beginning after December 15, 2015.
-Management does not believe that the implementation of this statement will have a material impact on PCC's financial statements.
+The implementation of this statement did not have a material effect on MVA's financial statements.

 In December 2015, GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans, which addresses a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
 The provisions in Statement No. 78 are effective for fiscal years beginning after December 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.

 In January 2016, GASB issued Statement No. 80, Blending Requirements for Certain Component Units- an amendment of GASB Statement No. 14, which improves financial reporting by clarifying the financial statement presentation requirements for certain component units.
 The provisions in Statement No. 80 are effective for fiscal years beginning after June 15, 2016.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.
+The implementation of this statement did not have a material effect on PCC's financial statements.

 In March 2016, GASB issued Statement No. 81, Irrevocable Split-Interest Agreements, which improves accounting and financial reporting for irrevocable split-interest agreements by providing recognition and measurement guidance for situations in which a government is a beneficiary of the agreement.
 The provisions in Statement No. 81 are effective for fiscal years beginning after December 15, 2016.
-Management does not believe that the implementation of this Statement will have a material effect on the financial statements.
+The implementation of this statement did not have a material effect on PCC's financial statements.